-Backyards and garages are particularly vulnerable to insurance risks such as fire, floods and other extreme weather since they are outside.
+Backyards and garages are particularly vulnerable to insurance risks such as fire, floods and other extreme weather.
 Insurance can give you the funds and peace of mind to move forward after a natural disaster.

-You might have a shed in your backyard, which is a part of your property and should be covered by your home insurance.
-If a structure is on your property, it needs coverage.
+In addition to or in place of a garage, if you have a shed in your backyard it is part of your property (an “attached structure” in insurance language) and should be covered by your home insurance.
+Any structure on your property needs coverage.

 What do you keep in your garage?
 Tools and yard equipment?
 Bikes and skateboards?
 Heirlooms?
 Do you use it as a workspace for your hobbies?
-If these objects are important to you, or expensive, you should keep a list of them for your insurance company, with attached receipts to show value.
+If these objects are important to you – or expensive – you should keep a list of them for your insurance company, with attached receipts to show value.
 If you do not have a receipt, you can have items appraised for their value.
-You will need to keep appraisals current and updated every three to five years.
+Try to keep appraisals current and updated every three to five years.

 Has your homeowners insurance protected you in an instance involving your backyard or garage?
 Share your story in the comments.